-Patrick Nagatani is a professor emeritus in the Department of Art & Art History at the University of New Mexico.
+Patrick Nagatani (1945-2017) was a professor emeritus in the Department of Art & Art History at the University of New Mexico.
 A major survey of his work from 1978-2008 opened at the UNM University Art Museum and the Japanese American National Museum in Los Angeles.
 His book Desire for Magic has recently been published.

 In 1991 he earned the Outstanding Faculty Award, from the College of Fine Arts and from 1998 to 2000 he was honored with a Regent’s Professorship.
 In 2004 he was recognized for his scholarly achievements and exemplary contributions to the College of Fine Arts by the University of New Mexico Libraries.
 He received his M.F.A. degree from the University of California, Los Angeles in 1979.
 He is a past recipient of two major National Endowment for the Arts Visual Artist Fellowships.
 Some of his awards include: The Aaron Siskind Foundation Individual Photographer’s Fellowship, The Kraszna-Krausz Award for his book Nuclear Enchantment, the Leopold Godowsky Jr. Color Photography Award, the Eliot Porter Fellowship in New Mexico, and the California Distinguished Artist Award from the National Art Education Association.
 He has served as a panelist for the Illinois Art Council, Southern Arts Federation, Massachusetts Council on the Arts and Humanities, Mid-Atlantic Arts Foundation, California Arts Council, and the National Endowment for the Arts.
 He is an honored recipient of the “Governor’s Award for Excellence in the Arts” from Governor Bill Richardson in New Mexico as well as the Honored Educator Award from the Society of Photographic Education in 2008.